ihsan-project/ihsan-infra-pulumi/README.md

 # Khatm Infrastructure as Code

 ## Setup Environment
+1. Add the following environment variables to your `~/.bash_profile` or `~/.zshrc`.
+For some reason it doesn't work in the `.env`
+    - CLOUDFLARE_EMAIL.
+This is the user's account, not the owner account
+    - CLOUDFLARE_API_KEY.
+This is the user's only api key, not a created API Token
-1. Run `cp .env-keep .env` and fill in each key
+1. Run `cp .env-keep .env` and fill in each key following the provided hints
 1. Install [Docker Engine](https://docs.docker.com/get-docker/)
     - Docker Desktop is fine when running on local machine